Search results for

 Which devices support Google Duplex?

-Google Duplex was first launched for owners of Google’s Pixel, Pixel XL, Pixel 2, Pixel 2 XL, and Pixel 3 and 3 XL phones.
-Now, though, the feature should be available on any device with the Google Assistant app and access to Search or Maps.
-That’s quite a spectrum, including Android devices, iPhones, and Google-based smart displays.
+Google Duplex was first launched for owners of Google’s early Pixels.
+The feature should now be available on any device with the Google Assistant app and access to Search or Maps.
+That’s quite a spectrum, including the latest Pixel models, Android devices, iPhones, and Google-based smart home devices.

 What can you do with Google Duplex?

-At the moment, Duplex features include things like restaurant reservations and wait times, setting up haircuts, holding in a phone queue, or checking store stock for an in-demand item.
-In the future the service could do a lot more, since Google is only really limited by the power of its AI.
+Currently, Duplex features include restaurant reservations and wait times, setting up haircuts, holding in a phone queue, or checking store stock for an in-demand item.
+In the future, the service could do a lot more, since Google is only really limited by the power of its AI.

-A minor feature is the ability to check business hours, but since regular times are often listed in Google Search or Maps results, the option is mostly handy during holidays or emergencies.
+A minor feature is the ability to check business hours.
+Still, since regular times are often listed in Google Search or Maps results, the option is handy mainly during holidays or emergencies.

 How to use Duplex to book an appointment